encord-team/encord-client-python/docs/source/tutorials/datasets/re_encoding_videos_in_datasets.rst

 ..
 TODO: we desperately need a link to documentation here ^

-To mitigate such issue, you can re-encode your videos to get a new version of your videos that do not exhibit such issue.
+To mitigate such issues, you can re-encode your videos to get a new version of your videos that do not exhibit such issues.

 Trigger a re-encoding task
 --------------------------